thiagobgarc/java-menu/README.md

-# Coffee Menu
+# Java Menu

-This project is a simple Command Line Interface (CLI) application written in Java, titled **Coffee Menu**.
+This project is a simple Command Line Interface (CLI) application written in Java, titled **Java Menu**.
 It’s another quick and simple project created to apply and reinforce the skills I’ve learned on my journey to becoming a Java developer.
 The application presents a list of coffee options, allows the user to select their preferred coffee, and displays the corresponding price.

 ## Features